-$^{^2}$ Courses may require prerequisites only when those prerequisites are within the Colonnade Foundations and/or Explorations listing of courses.
+2 Courses may require prerequisites only when those prerequisites are within the Colonnade Foundations and/or Explorations listing of courses.

-Connections Student How does the course meet these learning outcomes?
-Learning Outcomes (Align course goals to Connections SLOs) Example: Analyze how systems evolve.
-Example: Students analyze both the development and evolution of the mental system within an individual (e.g., (i) the utilization of various mental and sensori-motor components in an individual's development of a theory of mind and a capacity for joint attention, and (ii) causal and historical conditions of reference of singular terms and their neural realizers in an individual's cognitive system) as well as the essential role that causal history plays in the development across individuals of mental states with propositional contents (e.g., how the evolution of syntactic processing in humans' mental system can account for conditions of 1.
-Analyze how systems evolve. veridical representation of one's environment).
-Students will be able to identify determinants of health-genetic, social, economic, cultural, and environmental factors that interact and contribute to health disparities.
+Connections Student Learning Outcomes How does the course meet these learning outcomes?
+(Align course goals to Connections SLOs) Example: Analyze how systems Example: Students analyze both the development and evolution evolve. of the mental system within an individual (e.g., (i) the evolve. utilization of various mental and sensori-motor components in an individual's development of a theory of mind and a capacity for joint attention, and (ii) causal and historical conditions of reference of singular terms and their neural realizers in an individual's cognitive system) as well as the essential role that causal history plays in the development across individuals of mental states with propositional contents (e.g., how the evolution of syntactic processing in humans' montal system aga account for conditions of humans' mental system can account for conditions of 1 Anolyze how anotoms veridical representation of one's environment).
+1. Analyze how systems Students will be able to identify determinants of health evolve. genetic, social, economic, cultural, and environmental factors that interact and contribute to health disparities.
 (Learning Outcome 1) Students will be able to explain links between social inequality, structural bias, systemic racism/discrimination and health disparities.
+(Learning Outcome 2) heatin disparties.
 (Learning Outcome 2) Students will be able to explain the historical and social roots of current health disparities.
 (Learning Outcome 3) Students will examine the effect of sustained stress due to experience of interpersonal and structural racism on physical health.
 Product will be a model (graphic) plus verbal explanation of the feedback loop.
 (Graded assignment 1) 2.
-Compare the study of individual components to the analysis of entire systems.
-Students will be able to analyze population health issues on individual level and population level using systems thinking.
+Compare the study of Students will be able to analyze population health issues on individual components to the individual level and population level using systems thinking. analysis of entire systems.
 (Learning Outcome 4) Students will examine effect of economic, social, and political marginalization on population health status of a defined population.
 Product will be a model (graphic) plus verbal explanation of the documented system.
 (Graded assignment 2) 3.
-Evaluate how system-level thinking informs decision- Students will be able to assess the role of professionals in all fields impacting population health in addressing the structural making, public policy, and/or the sustainability of the system itself. bias, social inequity, and systemic racism that shape health disparities.
+Evaluate how system-level Students will be able to assess the role of professionals in all making, public policy, and/or the sustainability of the system itself. bias, social inequity, and systemic racism that shape health disparities.
 (Learning Outcome 5) Students will be able to evaluate current attempts to address health disparities and improve health equity through public health interventions, health care innovation, and policy proposals and reform.
 (Learning Outcome 6) Students will carry out research on a specific population and health disparity, analyze the disparity from a systems perspective, identify what needs to be done to improve health equity, and propose an intervention to increase health equity.
 Students will also orally present their findings.
 (Project and presentation)